tableau/connector-plugin-sdk/docs/auth-modes.md

 </connection-dialog>
 ```

-Note: the ```value``` attribute value for all options are customizable by connector author, except None, which is required to be ```auth-none```.
-These option values are the persisted value of the authentication attribute in a Tableau Workbook (twb) or Tableau Data Source (tds) file.
+Note: the ```value``` attribute value for all options is customizable by connector author, except None, which is required to be ```auth-none```.
+These option values are the persisted value of the authentication attribute in a Tableau workbook (twb) or Tableau data source (tds) file.

 ```xml
 <!-- Connection Resolver -->